kermit666/silmarilli/README.md

 TODO
 ----

+- use something more simliar to Jinja to render {% if %} tags in Cookiecutter
 - Cookiecutter-django as subtree or submodule (probably submodule to KIS...)
 - set other cookiecutter-django settings as options (author_name etc.)
 - properly prompt the subgenerator